Anyline/anyline-ocr-react-native-module/README.md

 -	AnylineSDK config parameter
 -	“segment”: which contains the scanModes for the UI Segment (e.g. switch between Analog and Digital)

-If you want to get detailed information on the config JSON, go to our [`documentation`](https://documentation.anyline.io/toc/view_configuration/index.html)
+If you want to get detailed information on the config JSON, go to our[`documentation`](https://documentation.anyline.io/toc/view_configuration/index.html).

-Check the permissions of the native parts after adding permission-needed actions (like vibrate on result).

-### 5. Add the Anyline component in your render function
+### 6. Add the Anyline component in your render function
 ```
 	<Anyline config={config} scanMode={“ANALOG_METER”} onResult={this.onResult} onError={this.onError} />
 ```